 Everyone gets sweaty feet, but what do you do when it becomes a major olfactory emergency?
 You might be asking, “Why are my feet sweating?
-How do you keep this situation in check?
+How do you keep this situation in check?”
 In addition to the aforementioned issues, you're also likely dealing with athlete’s foot and toe fungus.
 It can be embarrassing and even physically painful.
 Fortunately, there are many remedies available at home and at the store that can make this a “no sweat” situation.

 One of the best ways to stop sweaty feet in their tracks is to apply an antiperspirant to the affected area(s).
 What many people don’t know is that antiperspirants come in many forms.
 Our antiperspirant lotion can easily be applied to any part of the body.
 Sweaty feet are one of the biggest reasons why ZeroSweat lotion is a top seller.

 Simply wash your feet and dry them completely, and then apply a small amount of the product to the area, making sure to rub in all of the product vigorously so that it absorbs into your skin.
 This will likely put an end to clammy feet.

 Many sports stores sell moisture-wicking socks, as well, if you’ve tried cotton or wool socks and feel that you need something more specialized to keep your sweat in check.